basil9099/cybersecurity-homelab/README.md

 - Web Application Attacks: SQLi, XSS, IDOR
 - Tools Used: Nmap, Burp Suite, Wireshark, Nikto, SQLMap, etc.

+## 🛡️ Defensive Security Labs

+This section focuses on defensive cybersecurity practices to complement offensive testing.
+It includes tools and environments for:

+- **Network Monitoring**: Analyze traffic with Wireshark, Zeek, and Suricata.
+- **Endpoint Protection**: Deploy and configure EDR/AV solutions.
+- **SIEM Setup**: Install and configure Security Onion, Wazuh, or ELK.
+- **Threat Hunting**: Use Sigma rules, Sysmon, and HELK for detection.

+Each subfolder contains setup guides, configuration files, and example labs.

 ## Screenshots & Evidence
 All critical steps include screenshots or terminal output.